bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     complete -o default -o nospace -F _git g
     ```

     If you use Git, then why not save a couple characters?
-Completion should
-    also function as expected.

     **UPDATE (JAN 2019)**: Stealing an idea from the [thoughbot
     dotfiles](https://github.com/thoughtbot/dotfiles).
 Instead of simply aliasing